jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 1. If you aren’t getting better, you’re getting worse.
 2. If you aren’t getting better, someone is getting better than you.

-You can read more harsh truths about reality in [6 harsh truths about reality.](/harsh-truths/)

 ## 2) Always give 110%

 This is the most telling trait of someone who likes to compete rather than just win.